mgolokhov/mgolokhov.github.io/processes_and_threads.md

 Developer can create other threads ("background" or "worker" threads).

+For really long running operations use service, because it has higher priority then activity [1](http://developer.android.com/guide/components/processes-and-threads.html#Lifecycle).

 Variants:

 ### Standard Java SE threads + helper methods to post result in the UI thread